brandur/sorg/content/drafts/live-reload.md

 buildComplete.Broadcast()
 ```

-Those goroutines will in turn pass the message along to
+Those goroutines will in turn pass the signal along to
-their clients as a JSON-serialized payload:
+their clients as a JSON-serialized message:

 ``` go
 // A type representing the extremely basic messages that